short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 14. Check other optimized images' status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 6.4.1 =

+🎄 The Christmas Update

+Release Date: December 18, 2025

+🎁 Fixes & Improvements

+* Temporary File Cleanup: Introduced a mechanism to automatically clean up temporary files after optimization, keeping your server tidy.
+* Zero-Byte File Protection: Prevents copying of 0-byte files from the /tmp/ folder in cases of permission errors or low tmp disk space.
+* IIS Compatibility Fix: Resolved a timestamp-related warning on IIS servers using 32-bit PHP environments.
+* Download Timeout Limit: Added a 25-second cap on item downloads to prevent conflicts with PHP's 30-second timeout.
+* Manual Mode Debug Fix: Fixed an issue in the debug menu from the plugin settings when using manual debug mode.
+* Custom CDN Field Fix: Corrected a conflict where the custom CDN field was hidden if the "Premium Add-ons for Elementor" plugin was active.
+* Wording Improvements: Made several small text updates for better clarity throughout the plugin.

+Update now and enjoy a smoother, more festive ShortPixel experience! 🎅🚀

 = 6.4.0 =